Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

+= 3.0.16 - TODO =

+* Fix: Multiple events at the same time on a grouped calendar should now show correctly.
+* Fix: Fixed PHP notice when adding a new calendar.

 = 3.0.15 - March 19, 2016 =

 * Fix: Timezone issues with event source option should now work correctly.